GWilloughby99/early-years-project/_posts/2021-08-19-the-funding-gap-in-early-years-education.md

 image2: "/assets/article_images/mobile-jenga-blocks.jpg"
 ---
 <html lang="en-GB">
-  <p style="font-size: 24px;"><b>Data analysis of current policies and research into free entitlement shows how much money early years providers could be missing out on every year.
-To be sustainable, free early education requires the correct level of funding for settings to provide the best possible start in life for children</b>. </p>
+  <p style="font-size: 24px;"><b>Early years providers could be missing out on hundreds of pounds each year, data analysis shows.
+Research into current policies and free entitlement potentially show how much money settings are missing out on every year.
+Without sufficient funding, free early education is not sustainable and, providers will struggle to provide the best possible start in life for children.</b>. </p>
   <head>
     <meta charset="UTF-8">
     <meta name="viewport" content="width=device-width, initial-scale=1.0">